 - Recommend [c]

-The impact of recommended properties on front-end display is reflected in the organization of content and visual guidance for users.
-They are the basis for content filtering and layout in front-end templates.
+The influence of recommended properties on front-end display is reflected in their content organization and user visual guidance.
+They are the basis for content selection and layout of front-end templates.

-Slideshow [f]This property is designed specifically for Carousel or Slider.Content marked as "slideshow" usually includes high-quality images as covers and is displayed at the top of the homepage or specific category pages in the form of dynamic carousels.It attracts users with visual impact and provides an efficient space to display multiple important promotional messages or content.
+Slide [f]This property is designed specifically for Carousel (Carousel or Slider).Content marked as "slideshow", which is usually accompanied by high-quality images as covers and displayed in a dynamic carousel at the top of the homepage or specific category pages.It attracts users with visual impact and provides an efficient space to display multiple important promotional messages or content.

-[en] Scroll [s]This property is commonly used in news ticker, real-time message scroll bar, or bulletin board.Content marked as "scrolling" is typically presented horizontally or vertically on the front end.
-The content is concise and robust, aiming to quickly convey updates, urgent or ongoing information without occupying a large amount of page space.
+Scroll [s]This attribute is commonly used for news ticker, instant message scroll bar, or bulletin board.Content marked as 'scrolling' is usually presented in a horizontal or vertical scrolling manner on the front page.
+It is concise and to the point, aiming to quickly convey updates, emergencies, or ongoing information without occupying a large amount of page space.

-[en] Image [p]When the content is mainly visual elements, the 'image' attribute will be used.This indicates that the content is suitable for highlighting its image in an image gallery, a list with pictures, or a product display block.The front-end template will focus more on displaying its thumbnails or multiple image groups when calling this kind of content, rather than pure text description, to enhance visual appeal.
+Image [p]When the content is mainly visual elements, the 'Image' attribute will be used.This content is suitable for highlighting its image in a photo gallery, illustrated list, or product display block.When the front-end template calls this type of content, it will focus more on displaying its thumbnail or group of images instead of plain text descriptions, to enhance visual appeal.

-In the template files of the Aanqi CMS, frontend developers will usearchiveListtags, combined withflagParameters can be used to call documents with specific recommended properties.
-For example, to display all articles marked as '幻灯' in a region, the template code might be something like:
+In the Anqi CMS template file, front-end developers will usearchiveListtags, combined withflagParameters are used to call documents with specific recommended properties.
+For example, to display all articles marked as "slideshow" in a region, the template code might be something like:

 {% archiveList archives with type="list" flag="f" limit="5" %}